-Interest paid, accrued, or incurred to related members that was deducted in computing taxable net income on line 28, Part I, Schedule A, must be reported on Schedule G, Part I. If the taxpayer is claiming an exception to the disallowance, complete and include Schedule G-2, and include the appropriate amount on Schedule G, Part I, line 1(b).
-Schedule G-2 is not included on the CBT-100 packet.
-The schedule is available on the Division's website.
+Interest paid, accrued, or incurred to related members that was deducted in computing taxable net income on line 28, Part I, Schedule A, must be reported on Schedule G, Part I. If the taxpayer is claiming an exception to the disallowance, complete and include Schedule G-2, and include the appropriate amount on Schedule G, Part I, line b.
+Schedule G-2 is available on the Division's website.